 Roof Truck Bed Liner

-When I got some down time from travelling I knew I wanted to take off the rack and re seal off the mounting locations because I had some issues with leaks before and wanted to fix it right.
-This wasn’t a small job because it included removing the two large 260W solar panels, un doing all wires on the roof solar and router antenna, removing the ladder and then unmounting the rack and taking it down.
+When I got some downtime from traveling I knew I wanted to take off the rack and reseal off the mounting locations because I had some issues with leaks before and wanted to fix it right.
+This wasn’t a small job because it included removing the two large 260W solar panels, undoing all wires on the roof solar and router antenna, removing the ladder, and then unmounting the rack and taking it down.

 So while I was doing all this work I figured I might as well do everything 100% the way I wanted it….
 So I did.